November 3rd History, Trivia, and Fun Facts

 November 3rd History

-1838 - The Times of India, the world's largest circulated English language daily broadsheet newspaper is founded as The Bombay Times and Journal of Commerce.
+1838 – The Times of India, the world’s largest circulated English language daily broadsheet newspaper was founded as The Bombay Times and Journal of Commerce.

-1863 - US patent for an antifouling paint for ships' hulls was issued to J.G.
+1863 – US patent for an antifouling paint for ships’ hulls was issued to J.G.
 Tarr and A.H.
-Wonson (# 40515) for a copper oxide, tar and naptha mixture.
+Wonson (# 40515) for copper oxide, tar, and naptha mixture.
 It helped keep ships free from barnacles growing on the hull.

 1868 – First black US Congressman was elected (Republican John Willis Menard, Louisiana)